 How taking out the right life insurance policies can help cover a mortgage

-An AAMI Comprehensive Life Insurance policy provides cover of up to $1.5 million for death or terminal illness, with up to $10,000 as an advance payment upon your passing.
-There’s also an option for major illness cover which can provide financial help should you be diagnosed with a critical illness such as cancer, stroke or if you suffer a heart attack.
+AAMI Life Insurance provides life cover of up to $1.5 million for death or terminal illness, with up to $10,000 as an advance payment upon your passing.
+There’s also an option for major illness cover.
+This can provide financial support if you’re diagnosed with a critical illness such as cancer, stroke or if you suffer a heart attack.

 An unexpected illness or injury usually requires time off work to recover.
 At times, this may extend beyond your accrued compassionate leave days, meaning your income may fall short of what’s needed for your family.